Items For A More Creative and Productive Home Office

 The trend towards work-life fusion is gaining more and more acceptance. iF award-winning products give tech-solutions on handling stress associated with working from home.

 Many of the design solutions responding to the coronavirus around the world are tied to rethinking home and work which seem contradictory at first glance.
 The fusion of these two areas can be seen as a step towards a new future.
-And especially in times like this people crave normality and they accept the circumstances of being required to work remotely from their homes in order to reduce the high number of new infections.
+And it is at times like these that people long for normalcy and accept the circumstances of having to work remotely from home in order to reduce the high number of new infections.

 iF AWARD-WINNING DESIGNS 2021